-The 2 Hour ticket is valid for 2 hours from the time of purchase.
+The 2 Hour ticket is valid for two hours from the time of purchase.

-The 1 Day 'Mt Naeba' ticket is valid at Naeba and also the connecting Kagura resort.
+The 'Mt Naeba' 1 Day one day ticket is valid at Naeba and also the connecting Kagura resort.

-Special 1, 2 and 3 day lift tickets are also available for guests staying at the base Naeba Prince Hotel.
+Various special lift tickets are also available for people who are staying at the base Naeba Prince Hotel.